De-Alchmst/bast/doc.md

 ```

 The concatenation operator (`~`) can be used to join strings, lists and arrays
 together.
-If the left-hand side is a string, the right-hand side is
+If the left hand side is a string, the right hand side is
 automatically converted to string as well.

 ```